 Assistant Chief Constable Nev Kemp, National Police Chiefs Council lead on custody, stated:

-We have labored intently with the Home Office and consulted extensively with partner-enterprises, police forces, and girls to grow new steerage and change the regulation.
+We have labored intently with the Home Office and consulted extensively with partner-enterprises, police forces, and girls to grow new steerage and change the law.

-We welcome this variation because we’re a carrier that has a number of the very maximum requirements of care and transparency about how we deal with those in our custody.
-These changes only help make certain consistency throughout Forces in England Wales, and Northern Ireland.
+We welcome this variation because we’re a carrier that has a number of the very highest requirements of care and transparency about how we deal with those in our custody.
+These changes only help make certain consistency throughout Forces in England, Wales, and Northern Ireland.

-The intended adjustments will be introduced into impact whilst the revised Police and Criminal Evidence Act 1984 (PACE) Codes of Practice had been laid in Parliament.
+The intended adjustments will be introduced into impact whilst the revised Police and Criminal Evidence Act 1984 (PACE) Codes of Practice have been laid in Parliament.

 Additionally, the College of Policing has also strengthened its guidance on ensuring the desires of menstruating detainees are properly met.